Posted on 12 Aug 2012 22:22

 See Aspartame and the Internet, published by The Lancet in 1999.
 Here are some further details of the particulars, excluding the supposed dangers of phenylalanine, which we've covered:

 As mentioned, aspartame breaks down into its constituent amino acids and methanol (methyl alcohol).
 The methanol content is approximately 10% by weight in aspartame, but it is an abundant naturally occurring compound found in the foods, including fruits, you eat, and fruit juices.
 Many claim that the methanol in aspartame is converted to formaldehyde which is broken down to formic acid.
-The danger from these trace amounts are greatly exaggerated.
+The dangers from these trace amounts are greatly exaggerated.
 What these fear-mongers don't tell you is that methanol is a very common breakdown product from food and drink, usually in much larger amounts.

 A can of diet soda with aspartame will yield about 20mg of methanol.
 Compare that to 40mg from the same volume of fruit juice, except for tomato juice, which gives 4 to 5 times the amount, 120mg for the same volume.
 Or, how about 60 to 100mg from an alcoholic beverage?

 That's nothing.
 I know.
 Well, how about some other examples?